What Is prayer?

 There is no special way to pray.
 No special position to be in.
 You can pray with others or alone.
 You can pray in church, at work, walking down the street, in the park or on the bus.
 Anybody can pray, anytime, anywhere.
 God is always listening.

 Each week our congregations pray for those living and working in particular areas within both parishes.
-The details of the parts of the community to be included in our prayers for the month of October and November are listed below:
+The details of the parts of the community to be included in our prayers for the month of January are listed below:

 |Date||St James||St Margaret|